yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 # Client LRMI Connection Pool and Server LRMI Connection Thread Pool

-The [GigaSpaces LRMI|XAP91:Communication Protocol] uses two independent resource pools working collaboratively allowing a client to communicate with a server in a scalable manner.
+The depanlinkGigaSpaces LRMItengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Communication+Protocolbelakanglink uses two independent resource pools working collaboratively allowing a client to communicate with a server in a scalable manner.
 The client connection pool is configured via the `com.gs.transport_protocol.lrmi.max-conn-pool` and a server connection thread pool is configured via the `com.gs.transport_protocol.lrmi.max-threads`, both should be configured on the server side as system properties.
 You may configure these two pools' sizes and their resource timeouts to provide maximum throughput and low latency when a client communicates with a server.
 The default LRMI behavior will open a different connection at the client side and start a connection thread at the server side, once a multithreaded client accesses a server component.
 All client connections may be shared between all the client threads when communicating with the server.
 All server side connection threads may be shared between all client connections.

 {% indent %}